Want the perfect workout program?Take Quiz

 Eat Stop Eat: This is where you will have a 24-hour fast 1-2 times a week.

 16:8 Method: This might be the most popular IF technique as it’s easier to follow.
 You’ll simply have 16 hours of fasting and 8 hours of an eating window daily.
 If you’re getting proper sleep, then this one should be easy to stick with.
 A tad more rigid version would be to switch up these times to 18 hours of fasting and 6 hours of feeding.
+Check out our 16/8 intermittent fasting 7-day meal plan for more information on this method.

 The Warrior Diet: With this IF technique you’ll be fasting for roughly 20 hours a day and will eat one large meal at night.